CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 {{<tab "NetQ UI" >}}

-The Network Services|All OSPF Sessions card enables you to view all of the OSPF events in the designated time period.
+The Network Services/All OSPF Sessions card enables you to view all of the OSPF events in the designated time period.

 To view all OSPF events:

-1. Open the full-screen Network Services|All OSPF Sessions card.
+1. Open the full-screen Network Services/All OSPF Sessions card.

 2. Click **All Alarms** in the navigation panel.
 By default, events are listed in most recent to least recent order.